 FL Studio’s piano roll makes it easy to write riffs by hand due to its attractive appearance.

 Ableton’s piano roll can be a bit of a pain to draw in melodies by hand.

-Here’s the thing though, external MIDI controllers can be a hassle to set up in FL Studio whereas Ableton’s MIDI integration is seamless with any device.
+Here’s the thing though, external MIDI keyboards and MIDI controllers can be a hassle to set up in FL Studio whereas Ableton’s MIDI integration is seamless with any device.
 By the way, Ableton’s own line of “Push” MIDI controllers are simply fantastic.
 I would definitely recommend getting one if that’s the route you go.

 With that, both DAWs have Capture MIDI.

 Capture MIDI (or “dump score log to selected pattern” on FL Studio) is a feature that basically autosaves anything you write on a MIDI controller, even if you’re not actually recording anything.

 Say you’re messing around on your MIDI keyboard and you come up with an awesome riff.
 Well, all you need to do is pull up the piano roll and everything should still be there.
 As long as you have the Capture MIDI option enabled, you can recall anything from up to 30 minutes in the past.

 As I mentioned earlier, both DAWs work well with external VST.
 Don’t forget that Ableton doesn’t support 32bit versions though.

 Here is a full list of the best MIDI keyboards for FL Studio.

 I’ve also covered the best MIDI keyboards for Ableton in a seperate article as well.